Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Summary

 Can the EMRI signal corrupt the detection of GBs?
 The answer is ``no''.
 An individual EMRI signal has very weak overlap and small matched-filtering SNR with any individual GB.
 The observed high false-detection $\rho$ is due to the \emph{net positive cumulative} effect of interactions between the EMRI and all resolvable GBs.
 We confirmed this by performing Bayesian inference of a few bright GBs in the presence of an EMRI signal.
 Essentially, GBs do not ``see'' the EMRI signal.
 However, the situation might change if the LISA data contained $\gtrsim 1000$ EMRIs simultaneously.

 We should also mention an important caveat.
 This work is a proof of principle, and we do not present it as a comprehensive analysis of the problem.
 We limited our analysis to \emph{one} particular EMRI and a rather narrow prior range of parameters.
 We specifically chose an EMRI designed to maximize its overlap with the Galactic population in the frequency domain.
 The effect of resolvable GBs should be reduced if the central MBH is either heavier ($\sim 10^7\,M_\odot$) or lighter ($\sim 10^5\,M_\odot$).
-However, the EMRI considered here represents the most anticipated type of system based on current theoretical studies.
+However, the EMRI considered here represents one of the most anticipated type of system based on recent theoretical studies (Fig. 3.6 of~\cite{LISA:2024hlh}, see also~\cite{Qunbar:2023vys, Mancieri:2024sfy}).